w3c/wot/proposals/type-system/README.md

 Note1: JSON schema does NOT define any order.
 That said, we would need to use xsd:all constructs instead of xsd:sequence.

-Otherwise (i.e. the object has a name), transforms to the following XML schema, where __name is the name of the object.
+Otherwise (i.e. the object is a member of another object definition, thus has a name), transforms to the following XML schema, where __name is the name of the object.

 ```xml
 <xs:element name="__name" xmlns:xs="http://www.w3.org/2001/XMLSchema">